myntapps/Pianod-Remote/README.md

 Pianod is the work of Perette Barella, checkout deviousfish.com/pianod and deviousfish.com/pianod2

-For now this only works with pinod, upgrade to support pianod2 as well is planned.
+For now this only works with pianod, upgrade to support pianod2 as well is planned.